-- The consolidated financial statements are issued under the legal parent, Sona Nanotech Inc., but are considered a continuation of the financial statements of the legal subsidiary, Sona Nanotech Ltd. - Since Sona Nanotech Ltd. is deemed to be the acquirer for accounting purposes, its assets and liabilities are included in the consolidated financial statements at their historical carrying values. - There has been an elimination of the Company's pre-acquisition share capital of \$22,597,563, contributed surplus of \$4,747,205, warrants of \$30,000, the equity portion of the convertible notes of \$90,000, the accumulated other comprehensive loss of \$4,500 and the accumulated deficit of \$27,820,980.
+- The consolidated financial statements are issued under the legal parent, Sona Nanotech Inc., but are considered a continuation of the consolidated financial statements of the legal subsidiary, Sona Nanotech Ltd. - Since Sona Nanotech Ltd. is deemed to be the acquirer for accounting purposes, its assets and liabilities are included in the consolidated financial statements at their historical carrying values where applicable. - There has been an elimination of the Company's pre-acquisition share capital of \$22,597,563, contributed surplus of \$4,747,205, warrants of \$30,000, the equity portion of the convertible notes of \$90,000, the accumulated other comprehensive loss of \$4,500 and the accumulated deficit of \$27,820,980.

-Since the share and share-based consideration allocated to the former shareholders of the Company on closing the Transaction is considered within the scope of IFRS 2, the value in excess of the net identifiable assets and obligations of the Company acquired on closing is expensed in the consolidated statement of loss and comprehensive loss as listing expense.
+Since the share and share-based consideration allocated to the former shareholders of the Company on closing the Transaction is considered within the scope of IFRS 2, the value in excess of the net identifiable assets and obligations of the Company acquired on closing is expensed in the statement of loss and comprehensive loss as listing expense during the year ended October 31, 2018.